History of Walter Payton in Timeline

 1996: Elected to College Football Hall of Fame

-In 1996, Walter Payton was elected to the College Football Hall of Fame, recognizing his achievements in college football.
+In 1996, Walter Payton was elected to the College Football Hall of Fame, celebrating his outstanding college career.

-The asteroid 85386 Payton was discovered by the Air Force Maui Optical and Supercomputing observatory in 1996 and later named in Walter Payton's memory.
+In 1996, the asteroid 85386 Payton was discovered by the Air Force Maui Optical and Supercomputing observatory.
+This asteroid was later named in Walter Payton's memory.

-In February 1999, Walter Payton announced that he had a rare liver disease known as primary sclerosing cholangitis.
+In February 1999, Walter Payton announced that he had primary sclerosing cholangitis, a rare liver disease.

-In April 1999, Walter Payton made his final public appearance at a Chicago Cubs game with Mike Ditka and threw the ceremonial first pitch.
+In April 1999, Walter Payton made his final public appearance at a Chicago Cubs game with Mike Ditka, throwing the ceremonial first pitch.

 November 1, 1999: Walter Payton's Death